Alerianatics/uscmarketplace/README.md

-# uscmarketplace
+# USC Marketplace CPE2102L
-CPE2102L USC MARKETPLACE
+Things to do: